GimpFather/react-courses/README.md

 - <a href="https://github.com/GimpFather/react-courses/tree/dev/js-expenses-chart">`js-expenses-chart-app`</a> is the app that has base React knowledge, based on some Udemy course.
 It's a static application for keeping tabs on your expenses.
 - <a href="https://github.com/GimpFather/react-courses/tree/dev/ts-adding-users-app">`ts-adding-users-app`</a> it's a simple app completely built in Typescript.
 It's a static app when you can only add a user to the bigger group.
 - <a href="https://github.com/GimpFather/react-courses/tree/dev/js-login-app">`js-login-app`</a> it's an app that covers three topics - `useEffect`, `useReducer` and `Context API`.
 Unfortunately, it's not a TypeScript app, because the roots were provided by the course instructor but I'm 100% sure that I'm gonna touch on these three topics with TypeScript soon.
+- <a href="https://github.com/GimpFather/react-courses/tree/dev/ts-tastes-of-tal-dorei">`ts-tastes-of-tal-dorei`</a> it's an app that covers topics from `js-login-app` but with usage of TypeScript.
+Currently I stoped working on that project, because I wanted to move for something more interesting.
+The app was basicly an restaurant website with adding to cart mechanism.

 # Developer part - setup